In this article:

 What does the QLD Seniors Card do?

-Holding a QLD Seniors Card entitles you to discounts at a significant number of stores and businesses around Queensland, as well as the option to upgrade to a Seniors Card +go, which includes the discounts but also functions as a seniors go card on Translink services.
-It also gives you access to the Senior Shopper service – a free online and phone-shopping service that will tell you the best price available on goods and services.
+Holding a Queensland Seniors Card entitles you to discounts at a range of stores and businesses around Queensland, as well as the option to upgrade to a Seniors Card +go, which includes the discounts but also functions as a seniors go card on Translink services.
+It also gives you access to the Senior Shopper service – a free online and phone-shopping service designed to help members save money on purchases.

 What kinds of discounts do you get with a QLD Seniors Card?

-According to the Queensland Government’s website, there are thousands of businesses around Queensland which offer discounts or concessions to Seniors Card holders, including retailers, utility companies and professional service providers.
+According to the Queensland Government, there are thousands of businesses in Queensland that offer discounts or concessions to Seniors Card holders, including retailers, utility companies and professional service providers.

-If you have both a QLD Seniors Card and a senior go card (the maroon one), you can combine the two by applying to upgrade your QLD Seniors Card to a Seniors Card +go.
+If you have both a QLD Seniors Card and a senior go card, you can combine the two by applying to upgrade your QLD Seniors Card to a Seniors Card +go.
 It offers the functionality of both cards in one.

-You can apply to upgrade your QLD Seniors Card here.
-You can also apply to upgrade to a Seniors Card +go from a Seniors Business Discount Card and manage the details of your card.
+You can apply to upgrade your QLD Seniors Card through the Queensland Government website, where you can also apply to upgrade to a Seniors Card +go from a Seniors Business Discount Card (if you are eligible to do so) and manage the details of your card.

 What is Senior Shopper?